 When they interview people who have reached 100 years of age and ask them what is the secret to a long healthy life you never hear them say: ‘I ran 10km three times a week’; or ‘I went to the gym every day’; do you?
 They always say things like they slept a lot, didn’t overeat and took it easy and didn’t stress too much.

 In the West we focus on looking good on the outside.
-The Chinese focus on looking good on the inside.
+The Chinese focus on looking good on the inside as well.

 So What is the Answer?

 The answer is to do light to moderate exercise (like walking, gardening, yoga and tai chi) and seek acupuncture and Chinese herbal treatment if you have health issues like fatigue, insomnia, anxiety or depression.
-Chinese medicine directly treats and strengthens the heart to reduce or eliminate fatigue, insomnia, anxiety and depression.
+Chinese medicine works to strengthens the heart to reduce or eliminate fatigue, insomnia, anxiety and depression.